Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Quick overview of my 5 recommended neighborhoods

-Lisbon is definitely a city of neighborhoods, and there are very distinct boundaries and widely varying feels from one to the next.
-Which area is right for you will depend on your goals for your visit.
+Keep in mind that Lisbon is very much a city of neighborhoods, and there are very distinct boundaries and different vibes from one area the next.
+Which neighborhood is right for you will depend on your goals for your visit.

 Lisbon has also started to succumb to over-tourism in recent years, so certain central neighborhoods which would have once been great places to stay in, aren’t always ideal any longer if you’re looking for an authentic experience.